sagiegurari/cargo-make/docs/_includes/content.md

 This section explains the logic behind the default task names.<br>
 While the default names logic can be used as a convention for any new task defined in some project Makefile.toml, it is not required.

-The [default Makefile.toml](https://github.com/sagiegurari/cargo-make/blob/master/src/Makefile.stable.toml) file comes with three types of tasks:
+The [default Makefile.toml](https://github.com/sagiegurari/cargo-make/blob/master/src/Makefile.stable.toml) file comes with several types of tasks:

 * Single command or script task (for example ```cargo build```)
-* Tasks that come before or after the single command tasks
+* Tasks that come before or after the single command tasks (hooks)
 * Tasks that define flows using dependencies
+* Tasks which only install some dependency

 Single command tasks are named based on their command (in most cases), for example the task that runs cargo build is named build.